Lewis-Stuart-11/Lewis-Stuart-11-Multi-View-Robotic-Imaging/README.md

 The robot config files that we used for creating this pipeline can be installed from [this repo](https://github.com/Lewis-Stuart-11/Dual-UR5-Config)

 ## Robot Settings File
-In order to run this pipeline on a ROS robot setup, a few parameters must be defined in a JSON file, that defines the key values required to facilitate valid image capturing.
-These provide information to the piepline about what robots are part of the scene, what cameras are avaliable and how these robots can move to new positions in the scene to facilitate image capturing.
+To run this pipeline on a ROS robot setup, a few parameters must be defined in a JSON file, that defines the key values required to facilitate valid image capturing.
+These provide information to the pipeline about what robots are part of the scene, what cameras are available and how these robots can move to new positions in the scene to facilitate image capturing.

 Robot management is split into two classes:
 * Controllers- the move group that controls a set of robots.
 If configured correctly in Moveit, these robots can be executed in parallel